BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

-In this section, we first give an overview of the Bayesian deep learning approach and then present the detailed formulation of our proposed Bayesian networks followed by the probabilistic inference.
-After that, we describe our BayesBeat architecture.
-Finally, we present our BayesBeat training algorithm.
+In this section, we first give an overview of Bayesian deep learning.
+We then present a detailed formulation of Bayesian networks used in BayesBeat followed by the inference procedure.
+Finally, we describe our BayesBeat architecture and the training algorithm.